enough1987/-ang-course-list/README.md

  - AOT enabled.
 Build with AOT and serve the build: `npm run prod`
  - CourseListItem is using the OnPush change detection strategy
  - AddCourseComponent and a dummy quasi-routing to make it visible
+ - Separate CourseDateComponent using MatDatepicker with MatNativeDate for now
+ - Separate CourseDurationComponent using the existing DurationPipe

 ## Branches
  - Task1.
 Webpack/Typescript/Angular Intro